tsipkens/bidias/README.md

 aims to determine the optimal number of iterations for the Twomey and MART schemes or the optimal prior parameter set for the other methods.
 This includes some methods aimed to optimize the prior/regularization parameters used in the reconstructions, without knowledge of the data.

-This includes functions to Bayes factor over a range of regularization parameters.
+Of particular note are a subset of the methods that implement evaluation of the Bayes factor for a range of methods, namely the `bayesf*.m` methods.
+The functions have inputs that mirror the functions in the `invert` package, this means that data uncertainties can be included in the procedure by giving `Lb*A` as an input to the program in the place of `A`.
+The methods general take `lambda` as a separate parameter, to promote the stability of the algorithm.

 ### 4.5 +tools